honglu2875/hironaka/README.md

 In 2020 Abramovich-Tempkin-Vlodarczyk introduced a new resolution algorithm, based on weighted blow-ups.
 It significantly simplifies the resolution process and uses intrinstic invariants of singularities which improve after each blow-up.
+One goal of the our Hironaka project is to reformulate this algorithm as a game, and use RL to study its performance.

-# Applications and open questions
+# Mathematical applications and open questions
-The goal in each version of the game is to find better (i.e shorter) blow-up trees.
+The goal in each version of the game is to find better (i.e smaller) blow-up trees.
 This question has more precise formulation in specific problems.
-Here is a list of applications we are interested in.
+Here is a list of mathematical applications we are interested in.

-- **Application in Enumerative Geometry 1**: Original motivation for the first author is his recent work [3] which reduces a classical topological enumerative question (calculation of Thom polynomials for Morin singularities) to the modified Hironaka game.
-This paper presents the Thom polynomial as an iterated residue of a sum of rational forms, where the terms correspond to the leaves of (any) solution of the Hironaka game for a specific Morin monomial map.
-Hence the exact form of the formula depends on the blow-up tree, but the iterated residue of the sum si the same for any solution of the Hironaka game.
-We would like to see/estimate the number of leaves in these trees.

-  A very interesting further direction is the proof of the positivity conjecture on Thom polynomials: this asserts that all coefficients of the residue formula after expansion on a specific contour is positive.
-  For this we need to understand the blow-up trees.
-- **Application in Enumerative Geometry 2**: The iterated residue formula with special parameters give us tautological integrals over Hilbert scheme of points on surfaces.
-Understanding the blow-up trees would be a new approach to understand the Segre-Verline duality of Lothar Gottsche/Pandharipande/Voisin/Lehn.
-- Computational aspects of the Hironaka game: optimal solution, estimates of depth, width of tree etc
-- Unsolved problems on resolution of maps, see Levine's paper.
-- Unsolved problem: when does Hironaka's hard polyhedra game has a winning strategy?

 ## Hilbert scheme of points on manifolds